Robydoidao2006/newburger2/README.md

 ## Aditional Information

-- This Project display a list of food already made, and will take user input to add more food to the table.
-The user eats the food and it will display what ever the user ate on another container.
+- This Project display a list of food already made, The user can either eat whats already made or ask to make somthing new.
+The user then eats the food and it will display whatever the user ate on another container.

 ## This Project was built using:
 - HTML / Handlebars